Ralengnao Khathing: Biography

+Death

-Ralengnao Khathing died at his home at Valley View, Mantripukhri, Imphal, on 12 January 1990.
+Khathing died at his home at Valley View, Mantripukhri, Imphal, on 12 January 1990.
 He had four children, two sons, John Somi R Khathing and Darlando Thanmi Khathing, and two daughters, Leballa Khathing Gupta and Sela N Khathing.
-John Khathing is a former chief commissioner of Customs and Central Excise and Darlando is the vice-chancellor of the Central University of Jharkhand.
+John Khathing is a former chief commissioner of Customs and Central Excise and Darlando was the first vice-chancellor of the Central University of Jharkhand.
 The eldest daughter, Leballa serves as the secretary of the All India Kitchen Garden Association while the younger daughter, Sela, is a professor and Head of the Department of English at Lady Keane College, Shillong.

 Awards and recognitions

 Khating was awarded the Military Cross by the British Empire for his services to the British Army during World War II.
 Later, the Queen of the United Kingdom honoured him with the title of Member of the Order of the British Empire (MBE).

 The Government of India awarded him the fourth highest civilian award of Padma Shri in 1957, the first person from the state of Manipur to receive the award.
 He was also a two time recipient of the Gallantry Certificate of the Commander-in-Chief of the Indian Army.